jhadev/sounds/README.md

 Base to create a soundboard for anything.
 Uses Bootstrap, Animate.css, and FontAwesome.

-[See The Demo](https://jhadev.github.io/sounds/) - no mp3 files to play just the layout.
+[Demo](https://jhadev.github.io/sounds/) - no mp3 files to play just the layout.

 ### Todo